Understanding the Safe Food for Canadians Regulations

 We can assist you in complying with the Safe Food for Canadians Regulations requirements:

 Our library of white papers and articles are designed to help you find the right solutions to your food safety challenges.
-Download our white papers and read our articles at the Remco Knowledge Center, http://remcoproducts.com/knowledge-center/.
+Below are some specifically relevant to complying with SFCR.

 By making information on the latest safety news, regulations, and best practices accessible via our social media and our website, we hope to provide the industry with the required support.
 If you require any technical assistance and additional information about our products and services, kindly contact us at cs@vikan.com.